britishlibrary/peripleo/data-formats.md

 	]
 }
 ```

+Can you imagine trying to store all of this information (and yet more links) in a spreadsheet? **This is why JSON is our friend**.

 The *basic* information can still be interpreted by most mapping software, but in order to sort, filter, or display the additional categorisation information we need
 something a bit more clever, such as *Peripleo*, originally conceived within the [Pelagios Network](https://pelagios.org/) and developed by the British Library's [*Locating a National Collection*](https://britishlibrary.github.io/locating-a-national-collection/) (LaNC) project.
 A detailed description of LPF and its capabilities can be found [here](https://github.com/LinkedPasts/linked-places-format), while proposed extensions to this format can be found [here](https://github.com/docuracy/Locolligo/blob/main/schemas/LP.json).